rlang81/Test_Repository/Git_Workflows_and_Tutorials.md

 *Before working on code*, bring up a terminal in the directory of your local repository (right click -> open terminal or, on mac, drag the folder in finder into the terminal window).
 Use `git pull` to make sure your local repository is up-to-date with the remote origin.

 *After working on code*, bring up a terminal in the directory once again.
 Use `git add .` to move all new or changed files in the directory to the staging area.
 You can also use `git add <filename>` to add individual files or folders.
 Use `git commit` to commit the staging area to the local repository.
 You will be asked to describe the changes in a short comment - this is important to keep track of what was changed in each iteration.
+Alternatively, use `git commit -m "YOUR_MESSAGE"` to include the message directly in the commit command.
 Finally, use `git push` to push the changes to the remote origin that was originally cloned when you set up the local repository.
 You will be asked for your credentials (Github account) which give you permission to do this.

 **Using git to work from any other computer**